On this page you will find guidance on the following:

 - Reviewing and Updating

-Once you have established the outcomes and associated actions of your Gender Action Plan you can begin to think about implementing it.
+Once you have established the outcomes and associated actions of your gender equality action plan you can begin to think about implementing it.
 How different actions are implemented will vary depending on what they are but there are key things that need to be considered for each one.

-As part of the designing stage of your Gender Action Plan it is important to consider how you will go about delivering on your outcomes.
-In order to do this, as discussed in the guidance on Creating Your Gender Action Plan, the actions need to be realistic and measurable.
+As part of the designing stage of your gender equality action plan it is important to consider how you will go about delivering on your outcomes.
+In order to do this, as discussed in the guidance on Creating Your Gender Equality Action Plan, the actions need to be realistic and measurable.
 They also need to be broken down into small enough actions that each one in turn is actionable.
 Finally, they need to be associated with particular outcomes.
 By organising things in this way it should be clear what actions need to occur for outcomes to be met.

 It is worth exploring good practice from other institutions and organisations.
 While your own institution may be unique in many ways, it is likely that your equality challenges aren’t.
 Learning how other people have organised themselves and implemented their own action plans may be helpful at this point.